aosabook/500lines/same-origin-policy/same-origin-policy.markdown

-property to any value, which means that, for example, a malicious site could set the domain property to your bank domain, load your bank account in an iframe, and (assuming the bank page has set its domain property) read the DOM of your bank page!
+property to any value, which means that, for example, a malicious site could set the domain property to your bank domain, load your bank account in an iframe, and (assuming the bank page has set its domain property) read the DOM of your bank page.

 Let us go back to our original definition of the SOP, and relax its restriction on DOM access in order to take into account the effect of